ZawRib/Proxy-Checker-2024/README.md

 # Proxy-Checker-2024
-Proxy Checker For All Platforms
+Proxy Checker For All Platforms.Multi Thread Added.
 # Installation

 ```